-The student should explore with his or her Faculty Supervisor the advantages and disadvantages of fulfilling the qualifying requirement through written examination or by writing a paper.
-If a written examination is decided upon, the scope of the topic should be explicit and clearly defined, and a reading list developed.
-If a paper is chosen, the content of the paper will be determined by the Faculty Supervisor and approved by the Qualifying Committee within two months after defense of the master's thesis.
-Students will have a choice of two content categories: (A) Theoretical literature review similar to that which would appear in Psychological Bulletin or a similar journal (e.g., Developmental Review); (B) A small grant similar in scope to an NRSA.
-If a small grant is chosen to fulfill the gualifying requirement, the final version must be a complete grant proposal including all required documents for the proposed funding agency; (C) An empirical paper that must be submitted to a pee-reviewed journal (e.g., Developmental Science).
-If a student opts for a grant proposal, this will typically include a face page, abstract/statement of purpose, budget, staffing plan, statement of resources, and personnel.
+- First-authored paper.
+Students can fulfill their qualification requirements by submitting a manuscript on which the student is first author for publication to a peer-reviewed journal.
+The paper will be evaluated by the Qualifying committee prior to submission.
+The content of the paper will be determined by the student in consultation with their faculty mentor and approved by the Qualifying Committee within two months after defense of the master's thesis.
+Students will have a choice of content categories: (A) Theoretical literature review similar to that which would appear in Psychological Bulletin or a similar journal (e.g., Developmental Review) or (B) an empirical paper, addressing an important research question. - 2.
+Grant application.
+Students can fulfill their qualification requirements by preparing and submitting a grant application (e.g., an NSF pre-doctoral fellowship application or NRSA).
+If a small grant is chosen to fulfill the qualifying requirement, the final version must be a complete grant proposal including all required documents for the proposed funding agency.
+This will typically include a face page, abstract/statement of purpose, budget, staffing plan, statement of resources, and personnel.
 In some cases it might also include a training plan.
 Additionally, the project narrative should comply with the page limits set by the proposed funding agency.
 However, for the purposes of the qualifying examination, the length of the narrative should be at least 10 single-spaced pages.
-The NIH NRSA format can always be used by default.
+The NIH NRSA format can always be used by default. - 3.
+Written examination.
+Students can elect to take a written exam to fulfill their qualification requirements.
+In consultation with his or her mentor, a student should develop a reading list that covers four core areas and two elective areas.
+Faculty will develop a closed-book exam.
+Students will arrange with their mentor the date of the exam.
+The exam will last for 3 hours.
+Questions will be graded by the student's mentor and 1 other faculty member.
+Questions will be graded on a 1-5 scale.
+Students must achieve an average of a 3 on each question to pass the exam.
+An average of 4.5 or greater on the exam constitutes passing with distinction.

-The Qualifying Committee will consist of the Faculty Supervisor and at least two other Faculty members.
+The Qualifying Committee will consist of the Faculty Mentor and at least two other Faculty members.
 At least one of these additional faculty members must be a member of the Division within the Department affiliated with the student's chosen area of concentration.
 At least one of the three members of the committee must be a member of the Graduate Faculty within the Department of Psychology.